 19. Whistler Museum and Archives

-If you’re a history buff, you’re in the right place.
-Whistler has an intriguing past to share with visitors.
+If you’re a history buff, you’re in the right place as there are many places to visit near Whistler where you can explore its intriguing past.
 Head to the Whistler Museum and Archives centre for a great collection of local artefacts, media and documents sharing the dramatic evolution of the town and natural landscape in brilliant interactive forms.
-Lonely Planet recommends the museum, saying: “Tucked into an anonymous green shed behind the library building and tracing Whistler development from wilderness outpost to Olympic resort, this great little museum has quirky exhibits that include an original 1965 ski-lift gondola and a 2010 Olympic torch.”
-They even offer walking tours in summer so you can get out and see the historic sites first hand.
+Lonely Planet recommend the museum, saying: “Tucked into an anonymous green shed behind the library building and tracing Whistler development from wilderness outpost to Olympic resort, this great little museum has quirky exhibits that include an original 1965 ski-lift gondola and a 2010 Olympic torch.”
+They even offer walking tours in summer so you can get out and see the historic sites first-hand.

 20. Squamish Lil’wat Cultural Centre